 We put a strong emphasis on problem solving and reasoning from pre-school through to year 6.
 We use a range of manipulatives (actual objects that children can see, move, reorder etc.) all the way through the school.
-We have weekly maths investigations that are often what we call 'low threshold, high ceiling', which means that everyone can participate and take the challenge as far as possible!
+We use a maths scheme across KS1 and KS2 called PowerMaths.
+This provides children with opportunities to collaborate, reason, explore and also provides a clear structure for children, teachers and families.

 Click on the blog link below to see our maths curriculum in action!